zencart/documentation/content/user/sideboxes/suppressing_sidebox_display.md

 description: Zen Cart Suppressing sidebox display on specific pages
 category: sideboxes
 weight: 10
+type: codepage
 ---

-Example application: I want to display some of my sideboxes on my front page only, and suppress them from all other pages.
+**Example 1**: I want to display the featured sidebox on my front page only, and suppress it from all other pages.

-Let's use the featured product sidebox as an example.

 Create an over-ride for the sidebox's module file.
 For the featured products sidebox, this would involve copying includes/modules/sideboxes/featured_products.php to includes/modules/sideboxes/YOURTEMPLATE/featured_products.php.